kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

 **December, 2023:**
 Congratuations to Rongbin for receiving the Excellent Poster Award in the Annual retreat for the Broad Institute of MIT and Harvard!
-It is proud to see Rongbin's poster ranked the 2nd among 420 posters presented by outstanding researchers from MIT and Harvard.
+It is proud to see Rongbin's poster ranked the 2nd among 420 posters presented by the many outstanding researchers from MIT and Harvard.

 **November, 2023:**
 Kaifu becomes an editor of The Innovation (IF 33.1), which is a new Cell Press journal!